jackgray/narc_arch/docs/source/forms.rst

 their own hosting solution, and already have a revenue model, there is good chance that the self-hosted solution will remain free and open-source.

+By storing our data in MongoDB or PostgreSQL, rather than MS Access proprietary .accdb or .mdb format, we make it available and easily consumable by all of our services, including direct calls by
+python and matlab scripting.

 -   Connects to existing database (PostgreSQL, Mongo, etc.)
 -   Allows easy graphical manipulation and addition of data via